Matherss/chrome-notes/README.md

-# Chrome Notes is a simple extension for saving single line notes.
+# Chrome Notes is a simple extension for saving single-line notes.
 ## You can:
-- Add new string into your store by press Enter or Click on save button;
+- Add a new note to your list by pressing Enter or clicking the save button;
-- Copy saved string to clipboard;
+- Copy a saved note to the clipboard;
-- Delete saved string from a list;
+- Delete a saved note from the list.